WARD BATIE FAMILY LEGACY:

-Last fall, Sue Batie called the Lexington Community Foundation to see if she and her sister, Patricia “Tricia” Luse, could meet while they were in town.
+In the fall of 2018, Sue Batie called the Lexington Community Foundation to see if she and her sister, Patricia “Tricia” Luse, could meet while they were in town.
 The purpose was to discuss their options in directing a portion of their estate to benefit the Lexington area.
-The meeting was insightful.
+The meeting was insightful and here's their story.

 When asked about the considerations they have given to developing their own estate plans, they told the Foundation that “we are the end of the line” for this side of the family.
 They realized they needed to take care of many things, otherwise “who else would do it?”